Ichabod Crane: Origin

 According to a notation by Irving and a certification written in longhand by Martin Van Buren, the 'pattern' (Van Buren's words) for the character of Ichabod Crane was based on the original Kinderhook schoolmaster named Jesse Merwin—born in Connecticut—whom Irving befriended in Kinderhook, New York, in 1809.
 The two friends continued a pen-pal correspondence for thirty years.

 Kinderhook's original schoolhouse is now owned by the Columbia County Historical Society and called the Ichabod Crane Schoolhouse.
 The area's modern-day school district, Ichabod Crane Central School District, is also named for the character.

-It is claimed by many in Tarrytown that Samuel Youngs is the original from whom Irving drew his character of Ichabod Crane.
+It is claimed by many that Irving's friend Samuel Youngs is the original from whom Irving drew his character of Ichabod Crane.
 Author Gary Deniss asserts that while the character of Ichabod Crane is loosely based on Merwin, it may include elements from Youngs' life.

 Characteristics

 According to Irving, Ichabod's appearance is like that of a goofy, old scarecrow who escaped the cornfield.
 He is described by Irving in the story as "tall, but exceedingly lank, with narrow shoulders, long arms and legs, hands that dangled a mile out of his sleeves, feet that might have served for shovels, and his whole frame most loosely hung together.
 His head was small, and flat at the top, with huge ears, large green glassy eyes, and a long snipe nose, so that it looked like a cock perched upon his spindle neck, to tell which way the wind blew."